thycotic/dsv-docs/extensions/jenkins/index.md

 ## Setup Client Credentials

-Use the DSV CLI to create a new client credential linked to a role that has read permissions on Secrets Jenkins will need.
+Use the DSV CLI to create a new client credential linked to a Role that has read permissions on Secrets Jenkins will need.

 ### Example Commands for Bash